Who’s Who

 Rachel Parkes

-Assistant Artistic Director, Adult Music Health Initiatives Lead, Conductor – Hucknall Daytime Voices, West Bridgford Daytime Voices, Nottingham Lunchtime Voices, Assistant Conductor – Nottingham Chamber Singers
+Chorus master – Nottingham Festival Chorus.
+Conductor – Hucknall Daytime Voices, Southwell Daytime Voices, West Bridgford Daytime Voices, Nottingham Lunchtime Voices, Vocals.
+Assistant Conductor – Nottingham Chamber Singers

 Pip Flewitt